borisfaure/cnano-rs/README.md

 - CapsLock & NumLock
 - RGB underglow on per key basis
 - Switch to bootloader mode to easily upgrade firmware by pressing a key combination
+- Auto-mouse mode: some keys act as mouse keys after the trackball has been used

 ## On CapsLock & NumLock support